 Research which vaccines you need for the region you will be travelling in, sometimes these vaccines are needed for your visas and insurance too.
 Don’t skimp on these either, it could save your life!
 But also bear in mind sometimes your doctor will recommend some vaccines that are just precautionary where as others are necessary.
 Do some research to see which is which.
 Also make sure that if you need medication that you have it covers, this also includes contraception which you can get implanted to last you up to 3 years.

 Check expiry date on passport/ ID

 Make sure your documents are up to date and also have a good few years to spare.
 Many countries require you to have at least 6 months validity left.
 Best to air on the side of caution and apply for a new passport if you are worried about the date or condition.
 Also check that you have enough spare pages in your passport for a long trip too!

-Set up a blog and share your own Backpacking tips!
+Set up a blog to share your own Backpacking tips

 Blogging can be an awesome way of letting your frIends and family follow your travels and see what you have done and where you are.
 They are easy to set up and you never know, you might just start to earn some money of it one of these days too!